gabrielweyer/azure-functions-telemetry/README.md

 ### Discarding Function execution traces

-This is implemented by [FunctionExecutionTracesFilter][function-execution-traces-filter] and always enabled.
+This is implemented by [FunctionExecutionTracesFilter][function-execution-traces-filter] and enabled by default.

+This can be disabled by setting the application setting `ApplicationInsights:DiscardFunctionExecutionTraces` to `true`.

 ### Discarding duplicate exceptions